monsoonmaelstrom/book2/book2.md

 ### 3 - Heathens

-An hour and a half later, Liam, Davy and I are standing in the stables.
+An hour and a half later, Liam, Davy, and I are standing in the stables.

 “I figure we’ll try this here, before we leave,” I tell Liam.
 “It’s similar to the rings, but instead of heat, it’s only energy.
 We’ll have you try it with Davy first since the way your magic interacts with mine seems… volatile.”